dsr-haslab/dsr-haslab.github.io/_pages/research.md

 [qemu-Disksim](https://github.com/jopereira/qemu-disksim) is a version of QEMU that includes a block device (disksim) that introduces I/O delays according to a simulator.
 This allows you to use a ramdisk while obtaining performance consistent with what a real disk would produce.

-#### Collaboration
+#### Collaboration with other researchers

-- [IBM Research Haifa](http://www.research.ibm.com/labs/haifa/) - Current work on improving the realism of DEDISbench content generation.
+- [Danny Harnik](https://researcher.watson.ibm.com/researcher/view.php?person=il-DANNYH), [IBM Research Haifa](http://www.research.ibm.com/labs/haifa/) - Current work on improving the realism of DEDISbench content generation.

 #### Selected publications